-You’ve invested in a sharp suit and now you want to reap the rewards by getting loads of wear out of it.
+You’ve invested in a great wool suit and now you want to reap the rewards by getting loads of wear out of it.

 You’ll wear it to interviews, important meetings at work, a good few weddings and other big family occasions.
 But you also want your suit to look brand new each time you put it on.
 With a bit of TLC, that shouldn’t be too difficult.

 Chemicals can wreak havoc on delicate fibres over time, so avoid booking your suit in for a dry clean too often.
-One to three times a year (if you’ve worn it a number of times) should be enough.
-Either wait until there’s a stain or it’s not smelling particularly fresh.
+One to three times a year (if you’ve worn it a number of times) should be enough if you air it between uses and get rid of splashes or dirt quickly.

 However careful you are to avoid spilling wine down yourself, the same can’t be said for other guests at events.
 If you get a stain on your suit and it isn’t due a dry clean, try dabbing it out with some warm water on a soft cloth with no detergent or chemicals.
 Avoid rubbing it, just dab it, and if it doesn’t come out then speak to the dry cleaners.